 In a world filled with complex challenges, understanding the dynamics of peace and security becomes paramount.
 Across the globe, peace stands as a cornerstone for societies to flourish and individuals to thrive.
 It embodies not only the absence of violence and conflict but also the presence of justice, dignity, and sustainable development.
-Within this context, security emerges as a fundamental need, providing the well-being and protection of individuals and communities.
+Within this context, human and national security emerge as a fundamental need, providing the well-being and protection of individuals and communities.

 Throughout this blog, we will reflect on the intricate connections between peace, human security, and national security.
 By grasping their collective significance, we aim to foster a world where human security and national security thrive in harmony.